Spacecraft cemetery: Purpose

 Earth's spacecraft cemetery is used as a site for spacecraft that have reached their lifetime limit due to fatigue, lack of propellant or other problems and must be retired.
 Larger spacecraft too massive to burn up during re-entry into the Earth's atmosphere are controlled to crash / splash down in Earth's spacecraft cemetery, a location in the ocean remote from inhabited regions.
 The use of this remote location enhances protection of inhabited regions from harm during re-entry and impact.
 The spacecraft cemetery region contains between 250 and 300 various spacecraft, and has been used by multiple international space exploration organizations, including crafts from China, Russia, and other countries.
 Currently, the International Space Station is slated to enter the spacecraft cemetery at the end of its lifespan.

 Location

-The spacecraft cemetery is located inside the South Pacific Ocean Uninhabited Area, a region in the southern Pacific Ocean to the east of the geographic center of the water hemisphere (near New Zealand's Bounty Islands).
+The spacecraft cemetery is located inside the South Pacific Ocean Uninhabited Area, a region in the southern Pacific Ocean to the east of the geographic center of the water hemisphere.
 The area, roughly centered on "Point Nemo", the oceanic pole of inaccessibility, is furthest away from any land.
 The nearest islands are over 2,600 km away from the center.
 This location has been chosen for its remoteness and limited shipping traffic so as not to endanger human life with any falling debris.

 Mir, a space station operated by the Soviet Union, and later by Russia, from 1986 to 2001.
 It was deposited in the Spacecraft Cemetery in March of 2001.